-Released in 1980, the ZX80 is the first home computer developed by Sinclair (known as Science of Cambridge at the time).
+Released in 1980, the Sinclair ZX80 is the first home computer developed by Sinclair (known as Science of Cambridge at the time).

-Sinclair ZX80 on eBay
+About The Sinclair ZX80

 Very much a personal goal of Sir Clive Sinclair, at the time his goal was to launch the first home computer under £100.
 You could buy the ZX80 is either kit form or prebuilt, this was typical of the time.